techidaily/site-games-able/source/_posts/eliminating-error-262-on-roblox-games.md

 * [Reboot your router](https://www.makeuseof.com/reboot-router-correct-way/) to clear the router cache, which often fixes connection problems.
 * Open the Task Manager.
 Click the**Network** tab to arrange tasks consuming the most network resources in descending order.
 Right-click the most network-intensive processes and click**End task** .
 * Close any active downloads running in the background while playing Roblox, as they can overburden your network bandwidth.
 * Run the network troubleshooter.
-If you are unfamiliar with the process, follow our guide on[how to run any troubleshooter](https://www.makeuseof.com/run-troubleshooter-windows-10-11/) .
+If you are unfamiliar with the process, follow our guide on [how to run any troubleshooter](https://www.makeuseof.com/run-troubleshooter-windows-10-11/) .
 * Disconnect other devices connected to the same internet connection so your primary device can utilize the maximum bandwidth.

 ## 7\.
 Switch Your Roblox Client